 How MEPs Help Strengthen Manufacturing

-A video featuring MMEC Board Member Don Profota about 2 min. in.
+A video featuring former MMEC Board Member Don Profota about 2 minutes in.

 "The fact that we started looking at things systematically with the help of MMEC early in the process (of moving from development into production with a promising technology) means we incorporated best practices and streamlined production to maximize our capabilities and capacity."
 Since working with MMEC, the company has seen exponential growth in outside sales for 2010, representing more than 25 percent of the company income with forecasts of continued increases.Elizabeth Noonan, AdvR contract coordinator, Bozeman

 We can help small companies (20 or fewer employees) with workforce training grant applications made available by the Montana Department of Labor.
-Contact your local MMEC Field Engineer, BEAR Team or SBDC Center to learn more.
+Contact your local MMEC Business Advisor, BEAR Team or SBDC Center to learn more.
 The Montana Department of Commerce also has workforce training grants.

 MMEC - Making a Difference From MMEC founding in 1996 through Q4 2013